gosiagal/CSFlow/README.md

   --inference_weights_path ./results/imagenet_256_steps500/training_weights.pkl
 ```

 This script will generate 50K test images, evaluate them against test ImageNet dataset [statistics](jit/fid_stats/jit_in256_stats.npz) - calculate FID and IS, and delete all images afterwards.
-If you wish to save the images, add the `--keep_generated_images True` flag and images will stay in the output directory.
+If you wish to save the images, add the `--keep_generated_images` flag and images will stay in the output directory.

-## 6. Weighted training in JiT-H/16
+## 5. Weighted training in JiT-H/16

 For weighted training, enable: